MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

     content is available only after the user unlocks the device.

-To set the visibility of a notification, apps call the `SetVisibility` method of the `Notification.Builder` object, passing in the visibility setting.
+To set the visibility of a notification, apps call the `SetVisibility` method of the `NotificationCompat.Builder` object, passing in the visibility setting.
 For example, this call to `SetVisibility` makes the notification `Private`: